Confidence (1933 film)

-Confidence is a 1933 Pre-Code animated short subject, produced by Walter Lantz, directed by Bill Nolan, and featuring Oswald the Lucky Rabbit.
-In the film, Oswald was voiced by multiple voiceactors in this short.
+Confidence is a Pre-Code animated short subject, produced by Walter Lantz, directed by Bill Nolan, and featuring Oswald the Lucky Rabbit.
+In the film, Oswald was voiced by multiple actors in this short.
 Oswald is a farmer whose farm falls prey to the ominous influence of the Great Depression (personified as a dark, shadowy figure).
 Determined to find a solution, Oswald flies to Washington, D.C. where he meets President Franklin D. Roosevelt.
 It was released by Universal Pictures on July 31, 1933 and is available on The Woody Woodpecker and Friends Classic Cartoon Collection DVD box set.